intel/device-modeling-language/doc/1.4/language.md

 ### Events

-An *event* object is an encapsulation of a Simics event that can be posted on a processor time or step queue.
+An *event* object is an encapsulation of a Simics event that can be posted on the time queue of a processor.
 The location of event objects in the object hierarchy of the device is not important, so an event object can generally be placed wherever it is most convenient.